What Is Massaman Curry?

 Nutrition

 The paste was not fried long enough.
-Four to five minutes in the spiced oil before the beef goes in — the paste needs to cook, not just heat through.
+One minute in the pot before the liquid goes in, the paste needs to cook, not just heat through.
 Raw paste gives you a thin, sharp sauce.
 Cooked paste gives you depth.
-Also check the whole spices — if you skipped the blooming step, the warmth that defines Massaman is missing from the foundation.
+Also check the whole spices.
+If you skipped the blooming step, the warmth that defines Massaman is missing from the foundation.

 The wrong cut or not enough time.
-Massaman needs a cut with fat running through it — chuck or brisket — and it needs at least forty-five minutes at a gentle simmer before the potatoes go in.
+Massaman needs a cut with fat running through it, chuck or brisket, and it needs at least one and a half to two hours at a gentle simmer.
 High heat toughens the beef.
 Low and slow is the only method that works here.
-If the beef is still resistant after forty-five minutes, give it another fifteen before you add anything else.
+If the beef is still resistant, give it another fifteen minutes before you serve.

 Why are my potatoes falling apart?

 They went in too early or the heat was too high.
-Potatoes need twenty to twenty-five minutes at a gentle simmer — not a rolling boil.
-Add them halfway through the cooking time, not at the start.
-Use waxy potatoes — Yukon Gold or any small waxy variety.
+Potatoes need to simmer gently for the cooking time, not boil aggressively.
+Use waxy potatoes, Yukon Gold or any small waxy variety.
 Floury potatoes dissolve in a long braise.
 Waxy ones hold their shape.

 Yes.
-Chicken thighs work well — bone-in for more flavor.
-Reduce the initial simmer to thirty minutes instead of forty-five.
+Chicken thighs work well, bone-in for more flavor.
+Reduce the simmer time accordingly.
 The rest of the method stays the same.
 Chicken Massaman is lighter and faster.
 Beef Massaman is the original.
 Both are worth making.

 Both work.
-Mae Ploy and Maesri make reliable store-bought Massaman pastes — two to three tablespoons for a batch serving four.
-Homemade paste gives you more control over the spice level and a deeper, more complex result.
-The homemade paste method is its own separate page.
-Whichever you use, fry it properly.
+Mae Ploy and Maesri make reliable store-bought Massaman pastes.
+Four tablespoons for a batch serving four.
+Fry the paste properly regardless of which you use.
 That step is not optional.

 A heavy pot matters here.
 A Dutch oven or heavy-bottomed pot holds the heat evenly through a long simmer without scorching the bottom.
-A thin pot will burn the paste before it has time to cook properly and will create hot spots during the braise that cook the beef unevenly.
+A thin pot will create hot spots during the braise that cook the beef unevenly.
 If you cook Massaman regularly, the right pot is worth having.

-Do not stir aggressively once the potatoes are in.
+Do not stir aggressively once everything is in.
 Massaman is a patient dish and it needs to be treated accordingly.
 Stir gently, check occasionally, adjust the heat if it begins to bubble too vigorously.
-The simmer should be barely visible — just a few lazy bubbles breaking the surface.
+The simmer should be barely visible, just a few lazy bubbles breaking the surface.
 That is the right pace for this curry.

 Pairing Suggestions

-Massaman curry belongs over jasmine rice — the sauce needs something to absorb into and jasmine rice is the right vehicle.
-Sticky rice works too, pressed into the sauce at the edge of the bowl.
-For a full table, Thai Spring Rolls (Por Pia Tod) at the start give something crisp and light before the richness of the curry arrives.
-Green Papaya Salad (Som Tum) alongside brings the acid and the crunch that cuts through coconut milk the way nothing else does.
+Massaman curry belongs over jasmine rice, the sauce needs something to absorb into and jasmine rice is the right vehicle.
+For a full table, the Thai fried spring rolls at the start give something crisp and light before the richness of the curry arrives.
+The Som Tum alongside brings the acid and the crunch that cuts through coconut milk the way nothing else does.
+The Panang curry shows what happens when the same coconut milk tradition goes somewhere thicker and faster, and the two curries together on the same table cover the full range of Thai coconut curry cooking.
+And for the drink alongside the richest, most slowly built curry on this site, the Thai iced tea is cold and sweet and always the right answer.
 Massaman is the centerpiece.
 Everything else moves around it.
 My mother knew that.
 She never put anything on the table that competed with it.

 FAQ

-Chuck or brisket — cuts with fat running through them that benefit from a long slow braise.
-Cut the pieces large, at least two inches.
+Chuck or brisket, cuts with fat running through them that benefit from a long slow braise.
+Cut the pieces into one-inch cubes.
 Lean cuts like sirloin or fillet dry out before the sauce has time to develop.
-The fat is what keeps the beef tender through forty-five minutes of simmering.
+The fat is what keeps the beef tender through the long simmer.

-Waxy potatoes — Yukon Gold or any small waxy variety.
+Waxy potatoes, Yukon Gold or any small waxy variety.
 They hold their shape through a long simmer.
 Floury potatoes dissolve before the beef is done and you end up with a starchy sauce and no potato.
-Add them halfway through the cooking time, not at the start.
-Twenty to twenty-five minutes is enough.
+Cut them to the same size as the beef cubes so everything finishes at the same time.

 Yes.
 Mae Ploy and Maesri both make reliable Massaman pastes.
-Two to three tablespoons for a batch serving four.
-Fry the paste in the spiced oil the same way you would a homemade paste — do not skip that step.
+Four tablespoons for a batch serving four.
+Fry the paste in the pot the same way you would a homemade paste, do not skip that step.
 Store-bought paste will give you a slightly flatter result than homemade but a properly made Massaman with good store-bought paste is still worth every minute it takes.